CalistaJajalla/nochebuena-budget-tracker/SET-UP.md

 ### Dataset Description

 - **Source:** Official Bantay Presyo price reports, originally shared as images on the Department of Agriculture's Facebook page.
-- **Format:** Compiled price data for common food items from December 7 to 21, consolidated into a single OCR-processed PDF to facilitate automated extraction.
+- **Format:** Compiled price data for common food items, consolidated into a single OCR-processed PDF to facilitate automated extraction.
 - **Coverage:**
   - Prices collected from key regional markets nationwide to provide a representative snapshot.
   - Food categories include: